|Application Deadline||Decision Notification|

 “The skills I developed as a Boy Scout help me succeed at work.
 When my team risked losing an $80M partnership due to resource constraints, I immediately volunteered to research solutions.
 My proposal to contract resources was approved and we continued the partnership with minimal expense.
 Thus, becoming an Eagle Scout was the best day of my life because it signifies a decade of effort and is a tangible reminder of the foundation upon which I base my personal and professional success.”

 Essay 4.
 Share with the committee and your future classmates a fun or noteworthy fact about you.
-(25 word limit)
+(25-word limit)

-My future classmates will be delighted to learn about my excellent culinary skills which I will demonstrate in class parties with my specialty– Brazilian barbecue.
+Example #2 My future classmates will be delighted to learn about my excellent culinary skills which I will demonstrate in class parties with my specialty– Brazilian barbecue.

-If you have additional information or feel there are extenuating circumstances which you would like to share with the MBA Admissions Committee (i.e. unexplained gaps in work experience, choice of recommenders, academic performance issues or areas of weakness in application).
+Optional Essay: If you have additional information or feel there are extenuating circumstances which you would like to share with the MBA Admissions Committee (i.e. unexplained gaps in work experience, choice of recommenders, academic performance issues or areas of weakness in application).
 Please limit your response to 250 words.

 This question provides you an opportunity to explore an important aspect of your candidacy, or other significant achievements/ strengths not mentioned in other essay responses.
 You can choose examples from your work (if you have more than one equally outstanding professional accomplishment or leadership story to share), community service, education, travels, or any other hobbies.
 You may also share a life- experience that has greatly influenced your personality or life.